newjersey/innovation.nj.gov/content/_projects/summerebt.md

 ### Innovation In Action

-In 2024, our data science team developed a process to identify unique eligible students, iteratively refining a machine learning model to deduplicate the data in close collaboration with NJDA.
-In 2025, we built on that successful foundation to identify duplicates and issue all benefits at the beginning of the program season (instead of in stages).
-We now are building a process to issue benefits on a weekly basis to newly-eligible children throughout the summer.
+In 2024, OOI's data science team developed a process to identify unique eligible students, iteratively refining a machine learning model to deduplicate the data in close collaboration with NJDA.
+In 2025, OOI built on that successful foundation to identify duplicates and issue all benefits at the beginning of the program season (instead of in stages).
+The team is now helping issue benefits on a weekly basis to newly-eligible children throughout the summer.

 ### Impact \+ Metrics

-- About 106,000 children on STMF received benefits in 2024 because of our deduplication efforts, about 15% of total benefit recipients.
+- About 106,000 children on STMF received benefits in 2024 because of the deduplication efforts, about 15% of total benefit recipients.
 That totals about $12.8 million in additional benefits issued to children identified as eligible by OOI.
 - As of August 2025, over 96,000 children on STMF have been identified to receive benefits, over 13% of total benefit recipients.
 This totals about $11.5 million in additional benefits to be issued to children identified as eligible by OOI.

 ### Status